2 February 2017

-Where you do decide to design gated content, the best practice is to not scare or intimidate you prospect with a lengthy form.
-Painless, quick and easy is the key to keeping them engaged.
-Building a relationship is what is of the most important.
+When you decide to design for gated content, best practice is to not scare or intimidate you prospect with a lengthy question form.
+Painless, quick and easy is the key to keeping them engaged and responsive.
+Building a relationship is what is of the most importance.

 If you’ve been thinking about how you can engage customers and prospects with a creative content campaign, get in touch with the team at MIH.